yuja/jj/docs/git-compatibility.md

   report any new ones you find, or if any of the known bugs are less minor than they appear.

-### Converting a repo into a colocated repo
+### Converting a workspace into a colocated workspace

-A Jujutsu repo backed by a Git repo has a full Git repo inside, which can be converted into a colocated repo using the `jj git colocation` command.
+A Jujutsu workspace backed by a Git repo has a full Git repo inside.
+Such a workspace can be converted into a colocated workspace using the `jj git colocation` command.

-To check the current colocation status of your repository:
+To check the current colocation status of your workspace:

 ```bash
 jj git colocation status
 ```

-To convert to a colocated repo:
+To convert to a colocated workspace:

 ```bash
 jj git colocation enable
 ```

-To convert to a non-colocated repo:
+To convert to a non-colocated workspace:

 ```bash
 jj git colocation disable